Western United States: Demographics

 As defined by the United States Census Bureau, the Western region of the United States includes 13 states, with a total 2020 population of 78,588,572.

 The West is one of the most sparsely settled areas in the United States with 49.5 /mi2.
 Only Texas with 78.0 /mi2, Washington with 86.0 /mi2, and California with 213.4 /mi2 exceed the national average of 77.98 /mi2.
 As of 2022, just under half of the 78.7 million residents of the West live in California.

 These maps from the 2000 US Census highlight differences from state to state of three minority groups.
 Most of the American Indian, Hispanic, and Asian population is in the West.

-The entire Western region has also been strongly influenced by European, Hispanic or Latino, Asian and Native Americans; it contains the largest number of minorities in the U.S. While most of the studies of racial dynamics in America such as riots in Los Angeles have been written about European and African Americans, in many cities in the West and California, whites and blacks together are less than half the population because of the preference for the region by Hispanics and Asians.
+The entire Western region has also been strongly influenced by European, Hispanic or Latino, Asian, Arab and Native Americans; it contains the largest number of minorities in the U.S. While most of the studies of racial dynamics in America such as riots in Los Angeles have been written about European and African Americans, in many cities in the West and California, whites and blacks together are less than half the population because of the preference for the region by Hispanics and Asians.
 African and European Americans, however, continue to wield a stronger political influence because of the lower rates of citizenship and voting among Asians and Hispanics.

 According to 2022 estimates from the Census Bureau, the largest ancestries reported in the West are Mexican (24.2%), German (10.1%), English (9.5%), Irish (7.2%), Italian (3.5%), Filipino (3.4%), and Chinese (3.3%).